 On my honor, I will do my best to do my duty to God and my country, to help other people, and obey the Law of the Pack.

-For decades, Scouts was the official program at our church for the boys.
+For decades, Scouts was the official youth program in the LDS Church for the boys.
 When my brothers moved up to Boy Scouts, they went to summer camp in the mountains with horses, a shooting range, and even a lake with water skiing.
 They did all kinds of activities all over the place, and all three of my brothers reached Eagle before they were 16.

-The girls, on the other hand, got no such attention.
+The girls, on the other hand, got no such attention at church.
 There was no activity program at all for girls under age 12.
-When I moved up into the youth program, the girls did have weekly meetings but I don’t remember what we did.
+When I moved up into the youth program, the girls did have weekly activities but I don’t remember a single thing about anything we did.
 Probably crafts or cooking or talked about the scriptures.
 I do remember that our weeklong summer camp was in tents in the middle of an empty field and we all had to walk out to the road where two little outhouses stood next to some brush for our “facilities.”
 We did crafts and talked about the scriptures.
 At camp.

-The Young Women medallion was supposed to be the girls’ equivalent of an Eagle but I was never convinced.
+Personal Progress and the Young Women medallion – our goal and achievement programming – was supposed to be the girls’ equivalent of an Eagle but I was never convinced.
 I did complete it, but by the skin of my teeth because I just didn’t care.
-It was boring.
-I would rather have been in Scouts.
+It was boring – mostly reading scriptures and writing in a journal, and service.
+I would rather have been in Scouts having outdoor adventures.

 Four years ago, at long last, BSA opened enrollment to girls.
 I was STOKED.
 My girls could do what I could not!
-We would have registered them immediately, except they didn’t want to do it.
+We would have located – or formed – a girls’ troop and registered them immediately, except they didn’t want to do it.
 Outside with bugs?
 Ewww!
-SIGH.
+Sigh.
 Adam and I quietly put all of his Scout gear in the back of a closet and didn’t talk about it.

 Well, then …